HighLord/Cryptography/README.md

 ## Cryptography, Encryption and Decryption

-Cryptography is a php library for encrypting and decrypting data
+Cryptography is a php library for encrypting and decrypting login authentication data
 ### Description

 In my quest for a method for creating a login and register page, i came across the almighty question of how to secure said pages and requests to and from the server.
 I thought of how to authenticate the user and how to authorize said user.
 My thoughts led me to the creation of this particular type of encryption and decryption.